c0bra/angular-responsive-images/README.md

 # Testing

-It's difficult to test different viewport sizes, or at least difficult enough that a moron like me can't figure it out.
+It's difficult to test different viewport sizes, or at least difficult enough that I can't figure it out.
 So right now I dynamically get the `window` `innerWidth` and `innerHeight` properties to know what the testing browser has, then my tests run off that.

 The test tasks a pretty simple: